Another day, another wrinkle in the year's biggest physics story

 The Loading Station at OPERA CERN

-And since that didn’t happen, those neutrinos couldn’t have traveled faster than light.
+And since that didn’t happen, those neutrinos couldn’t have travelled faster than light.
 Case closed.

 So let’s go a little deeper here.
 The physicists behind this assessment, Andrew Cohen and Sheldon Glashow of Boston University (Glashow has a Nobel under his belt, so these are no middling minds), ignore the debate over whether or not it’s possible for a fundamental particle to outpace the speed of light, and instead look directly at the OPERA neutrinos themselves.